To apply to become a JP for NSW, you need to complete the following steps.

 Step 2.
 Print your nomination form and attach your supporting documents

-When you have completed your online application, you will then be asked to print your individual nomination form.
+When you have completed your online application, you then print your individual nomination form.

 The nomination form will indicate which documents you need to provide certified copies of with your application.